gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV3 - Validation of protein depletion efficiency and sister labelling controls in SMC4-AID cells

 ### (d)
-Immunofluorescence analysis of mean SMC4-Halo-TMR fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted cells.
+Immunofluorescence analysis of mean nuclear MC4-Halo-TMR fluorescence for control and SMC4 depleted cells.
 Fields of cells analysed.

 The notebooks threshold the chromatin channel for fields of cells, and calculate the mean SMC4-Halo-TMR fluorescence within the nucleus for the conditions of interest.
 The notebooks can be found here: [notebook]().